tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

     a.
 With the websites hosted in Azure VM\'s, the Azure VMs are joined to an isolated virtual network with VPN access enabled from the corporate site (via Site-to-Site configuration).

     b.
-The application tiers are separated by virtual networks and subnets\-- the website VM\'s are placed within a \"front-end\" subnet within the Virtual Network, and the SQL Database VMs are placed in a \"back-end\" subnet.
+The application tiers are separated by virtual networks and subnets, the website VM\'s are placed within a \"front-end\" subnet within the Virtual Network, and the SQL Database VMs are placed in a \"back-end\" subnet.
 This separation helps to create a security boundary that can be leveraged by firewalls and intrusion detection systems to more easily detect suspicious traffic, and to quickly quarantine traffic from the websites front-end to the back-end database should a breach be detected.

     c.
 In the case where the data collection website is hosted in Azure, the Virtual Network must be enabled for point-to-site connectivity, which requires the creation of an address space to be used in assigning IP addresses to member Web Apps as well as a Gateway.
 By doing so, a similar isolation to that provided by the \"front-end\" VM subnet is enabled.